great-expectations/great_expectations/docs/tutorials/getting_started/create_your_first_expectations.rst

 Create your first Expectations
 ==============================

-:ref:`Expectations` are the workhorse abstraction in Great Expectations.
+:ref:`Expectations` are the key concept in Great Expectations for asserting what you *expect* from your data.

 Each Expectation is a declarative, machine-verifiable assertion about the expected format, content, or behavior of your data.
-Great Expectations comes with :ref:`dozens of built-in Expectations <Glossary of Expectations>`, and it's easy to :ref:`develop your own custom Expectations <how_to_guides__creating_and_editing_expectations__how_to_create_custom_expectations>`, too.
+Great Expectations comes with :ref:`dozens of built-in Expectations <Glossary of Expectations>`, and it's possible to :ref:`develop your own custom Expectations <how_to_guides__creating_and_editing_expectations__how_to_create_custom_expectations>`, too.

-.. admonition:: Admonition from Mr. Dickens.

-    "Take nothing on its looks; take everything on evidence.
-There's no better rule."
+Remember that in the example data, we wanted to ensure that the ``passenger_count`` column always ranges between the numbers 1 and 6.
+Let's go ahead and create an Expectation suite to

 The CLI will help you create your first Expectations.
 You can accept the defaults by typing [Enter] twice: